Stayl045/stephans-code-journal/README.md

   - KEy Takeways
     - Name Iterator (i): its the convention
 - be careful when defining your condition.
 Its easy to be 'one-off' when choosing a comparison such as < and <=.

+## February 16th Notes

+### Ayscynscronous Code

+-Good way of understading Asyncronous code

+- Go to McDonalds, they are going got take your order.
+Make order and wait for food.
+This is a asynhronous environemnt

+- Blocking
+- when browser executes extensive chunk of code

+- Promises
+  - New style of sync code that youll see used in web APIs

+### Retreieving Data with Fetch

+- Terminology
+  - Callback
+    - Anytime you pass a argument to another functions as a value to be invoked later
+  - Promise
+    - Instead of callbacks.
+Can only have two outcomes: **Success or Failure**
+- async/await
+  - New in ES7: provides
+- Traditional Promises
+  - fetch (), .then and .catch means its a promise
+- Async/awaiy
+  - syntax for using promises.
+  - const fetchData = async function() {
+    const response = awaiy fetch ()
+    const data = away
+    }
+- Async function

+  - 1. We need a function

+    - const fetchData = async function () {

+    }

+- 'pausing' your code with AWAIT
+  - used to 'pause' your code when incoking a function that returns a promise.
+  -